Gitoffthelawn/open-url-in-container/README.md

 [Mozilla Public License Version 2.0](LICENSE)

-## Contibutions
+## Contributions

-Contibutions are very welcome.
+Contributions are very welcome.
 There's no specific process right now, just open your PRs/issues in this repo.